 Bachelor’s degree in Public Relations, Journalism, Communications or related field and three years of progressively responsible experience relevant to the position, or an equivalent combination of training and experience.

 All candidates advanced to the interview stage will be required to complete a pre-interview assignment.

 As a public, regional, comprehensive university, UAF is committed to building a culturally diverse and inclusive organization and strongly encourages women, minorities, individuals with disabilities, and veterans to apply.

 This position is a full-time, exempt, term-funded, Grade 79 with salary commensurate with experience.

-To apply for this position, please provide a cover letter, resume, a link to your digital portfolio (please see directions below) and contact information for three professional references with your application.
-The review of this posting will start on 5/23/2019 at 11:55 PM Alaska Time.
+To apply for this position, please provide a cover letter, resume, and contact information for three professional references with your application.
+Please submit your application no later than 10/21/2019 at 11:55 PM Alaska Time.
+The review of this posting will start on 10/22/2019.
 This posting will be closed once it is filled.

 Please provide a link to 3-5 samples of communication products where you were directly involved in their conception and execution, and explain your role in each.
 These can include any communication products such as press releases, articles, gray or white papers, plans, design work, surveys, or descriptions of past communication efforts.
 Please provide at least one example of a graphic design product.
 Please limit submitted materials to a reasonable volume for the review team to consider.
 Quality over quantity is encouraged.

 If you need assistance applying to this posting, please contact GI - Office of Human Resources at 907-474-6498.
 Applicants needing reasonable accommodation to participate in the application and screening process should contact the UAF Human Resources Office at 907-474-7700.